qiang-yi/SEACAR_WQ_Pilot/README.md

 - [RK_Covariate_Assessment_BB.ipynb](https://github.com/qiang-yi/SEACAR_WQ_Pilot/blob/main/Method_Comparison/RK_Covariate_Assessment_EB.ipynb): Evaluation of regression kriging with different covariates in Big Bend
 - [RK_Covariate_Assessment_Biscayne.ipynb](https://github.com/qiang-yi/SEACAR_WQ_Pilot/blob/main/Method_Comparison/RK_Covariate_Assessment_Biscayne.ipynb): Evaluation of regression kriging with different covariates in Biscayne Bay
 - [RK_Covariate_Assessment_GTM.ipynb](https://github.com/qiang-yi/SEACAR_WQ_Pilot/blob/main/Method_Comparison/RK_Covariate_Assessment_Biscayne.ipynb): Evaluation of regression kriging with different covariates in Guana Tolomato Matanzas National Estuarine Research Reserve

+### 1b.3 Automated Interpolation
+Regression Kriging is applied to interpolate water quality parameters (Dissolved Oxygen, Total Nitrogen, Salinity, Secchi Depth, and Turbidity) in all seasons defined in this [table](https://github.com/FloridaSEACAR/WQ_Summaries/blob/gh-pages/OEATUSF_Geospatial_TempSeasons.csv) for all managed areas.
+The interpolation algorithm utilizes the optimal combination of covariates identified in Task 1b.2.

+- [Automate_Interpolation.ipynb](https://github.com/qiang-yi/SEACAR_WQ_Pilot/blob/main/Spatial_Interpolation/Automate_Interpolation.ipynb): The main function that calls the interpolation function in autointerpolation.py.
+The program loads preprocessed data to save computing time.

+- [autointerpolation.py](https://github.com/qiang-yi/SEACAR_WQ_Pilot/blob/main/misc/autointerpolation.py): The interpolation function that can be applied to selected data points.
+The interpolation function is used in the main function to interpolate maps in all seasons.

+# Task 1c: Gap Analysis
+### 1c.1 Overall Visualization
+Kernel density maps and aggregated standard error of prediction (SEP) maps are created in pairs for visual detection of areas with a low-density sampling density and high standard error of prediction.
+The maps are created from all data points from 2015 to 2019 for each parameter and in each managed area.